aporeto-inc/gaia/doc/documentation.md

 ##### `restrictedNetworks` `[]string`

-Retricts the networks from where the token can be used.
+Restricts the networks from where the token can be used.
 This will reduce the existing set of authorized networks that normally apply to the token according to the policy engine.